hosseind2017/login-logout-with-react-redux/README.md

 A basic react redux web application

-For run this project you must create a local postgresql database and config it
+For run this project you must create a local postgresql database and config it:

+1 - brew install postgresql

+2 - createdb "database name"

 then: